ShuanTse/FunBoy-Jason.github.io/README.md

 # About Here

->I thinked to many questions for my live and pursue.

->sometimes,if you are going to try,just do it.

->because of it can get more to you.

->so,don't be scare ,don't be worry for youself.
+>Find the right way to learn.

+>Control your laziness.

+>Get in the habit of reading.

+>Believe that what you can't do today can be done tomorrow.

+>Persistent, unremitting practice, targeted to learn, to exercise all their lack of ability.

-#### Sat Oct 17 08:26:35 CST 2020
+#### Sat Dec 04 00:00:00 CST 2020